 If you’re ready to ignite your career – if you’re determined to make a mark instead of just making due – you’ll find a place.
 Here, we embrace entrepreneurs, cultivate innovation and let imagination run free.

+We’ve added almost 31,000 jobs 5 – twice as much as the national average 6 over the past 10 years.
 Our population not only possesses the education and qualities employers are looking for, but also encompasses the Midwest work ethic simply part of the fabric of our region.

 Our workforce demonstrates the Midwest work ethic, producing $4,000 more goods and services than the average worker does.
 7

 Companies, tiny to titan, flourish here.

 From our strong business climate, to our first-class resources, we’re proud to cultivate an environment ideally suited for companies wishing to start, grow or expand operations.